-Figure 74 through Figure 81 capture in geographic graphical detail the changes in POTENTIAL accident frequency and POTENTIAL oil outflow.
+Figure 80 through Figure 87 capture in geographic graphical detail the changes in POTENTIAL accident frequency and POTENTIAL oil outflow.
 These geographic profiles are presented in a 2D format and in a 3D format.
 Increases in risk in the 2D format are observed though a darkening of color when adding traffic, whereas changes in the 3D format are observed through the addition of peaks when adding traffic.
-One ought to exercise caution in drawing conclusions from these 3D profiles as at times a more concentrated high peak with a small base may contribute less to overall system risk than a smaller peak with a larger wide base.
-To further interpret/observe/evaluate changes in risk we therefore aggregate the detailed information from the 2D and 3D geographic profiles by the 15 waterway zones defined on the title page of this report.
-The by waterway zone analysis results are summarized in the graphic format depicted in Figure 69 (which is the same as Figure 3 in the executive summary).
+One ought to exercise caution in drawing conclusions from these 3D profiles as at times a more concentrated high peak with a small base may contribute less to overall system risk than a smaller peak with larger wide base.
+To further interpret/observe/evaluate changes in risk we therefore aggregate the detailed information from the 2D and 3D geographic profiles by the 15 waterway zones outlined in Figure 1.
+The by waterway zone analysis results are summarized in the graphic format depicted in Figure 75 (which is the same as Figure 8 in the executive summary).

-In turn, the combined changes of the 15 waterway zones yield the overall system wide changes discussed previously in Figure 65 through Figure 68.
-Hence, the by waterway zone analysis is an information layer between the detailed visual appealing geographic risk profiles and a single system wide risk number that described the percentage change in risk for the system as a whole.
-Both the by waterway zone analyses and system wide analyses, however, use the geographic profile analyses as their input.
-The geographic profiles provide for a detailed nuanced visual evaluation of that single system wide risk number and capture the complex changes in the distribution of system risk geographically when adding What-If traffic to the VTRA 2010 baseline scenario.
-The by waterway zone analyses depicted in Figure 70 through Figure 73 capture these complex changes locally.
+In turn, the combined changes of the 15 waterway zones yield the overall system-wide changes discussed previously in Figure 71 through Figure 74.
+Hence, the by waterway zone analysis is an information layer between the detailed visual explicit geographic risk profiles and a single system-wide risk number that described the percentage change in risk for the system as a whole.
+Both the by waterway zone analyses and system-wide analyses, however, use the geographic profile analyses as their input.
+The geographic profiles provide for a detailed nuanced visual evaluation of that single system-wide risk number and capture the complex changes in the distribution of system risk geographically when adding What-If traffic to the VTRA 2010 baseline scenario.
+The by waterway zone analyses depicted in Figure 76 through Figure 79 capture these complex changes locally.
 Below we firstly provide a detailed explanation of the by waterway zone analysis output format.